The Uh-Oh! Show

 The Uh-Oh!
 Show is a 2009 comedy horror splatter film, written and directed by Herschell Gordon Lewis.
 The film revolves around a game show, The Uh-Oh!
 Show, where contestants play to win money by answering trivia questions, but appear to be dismembered for every wrong answer.
-Jill Porter (Nevada Caldwel), a reporter, suspects the gruesome attacks might not be fake.
+Jill Porter (Nevada Caldwell), a reporter, suspects the gruesome attacks might not be fake.

+Lewis re-named the film from its original working title of Grim Fairy Tales.

 Plot

 A reporter named Jill Burton (Nevada Caldwell) is investigating a gruesome television game show called The Uh-Oh!
 Show where contestants literally "get rich or die trying".
 Fred Finagler (Joel D. Wynkoop) is the creator of the show.
 While a few lucky contestants walk away with big money, most end up killed in gruesome ways.
 Meanwhile, Jill is suspicious about the supposedly fake deaths and becomes determined to find out if they are real or not.